yhlleo/RoadNet/README.md

 ## 2.Dataset

-A multi-task benchmakr dataset for the paper: [RoadNet: Learning to Comprehensively Analyze Road Networks in Complex Urban Scenes from High-Resolution Remotely Sensed Images](https://ieeexplore.ieee.org/document/8506600), IEEE Transactions on Geoscience and Remote Sensing (TGRS, IF: 5.63), 2019.
+A multi-task benchmark dataset for the paper: [RoadNet: Learning to Comprehensively Analyze Road Networks in Complex Urban Scenes from High-Resolution Remotely Sensed Images](https://ieeexplore.ieee.org/document/8506600), IEEE Transactions on Geoscience and Remote Sensing (TGRS, IF: 5.63), 2019.

 ![dataset](./roadnet-dataset.jpg)